 - Investing $10,000 in personal development (specifically, hiring a life coach, which was transformational).

-Making the leap from side hustle to full-time freelance work
+Making the leap to full-time freelance work

-Working both a day job and a side hustle was fun because it provided me with a lot of discretionary income that I used to make incredible financial progress in just a few short years.
+Working both a day job and a side gig was fun because it provided me with a lot of discretionary income that I used to make incredible financial progress in just a few short years.
 But I also knew I didn’t want to do it forever.

 Once I consistently made $4,000 per month on my own, I started thinking I could easily double that amount — and perhaps make even more than that — if I freelanced full-time.
 My day job still took 40 hours of my week, while I only freelanced about 10 hours per week.
 (Remember, I constantly worked to get higher-paying assignments so I could earn the same, or more, and work less.)
 If I could dedicate those 40 hours to freelancing, I figured I could actually earn more on my own.